unclechu/MIDIHasKey/README.md

 equal octaves, and we have some unused keys,‥ so wasteful when we have just about 2 and half octaves in 12tet scale and even less in other micro scales.

+## WARNING!

+**Work in progress!
+Do not expect anything for now.**

+See https://github.com/metachronica/audio-midihaskey/projects/1 page that about progress of first release.

 ## Supported OS

 * GNU/Linux